← Back to all plants

 About this plant

-The saguaro is a large, tree-like columnar cactus that can grow to be over 40 feet tall.
+The saguaro (pronounced suh-WAR-oh) is a large, tree-like columnar cactus that can grow to be over 40 feet tall.
 It is native to the Sonoran Desert and is an iconic symbol of the American Southwest.
 The saguaro can live for over 150 years and typically begins to branch (grow arms) when it is 50-75 years old.

 Photo gallery